 Early Surrender in Online Blackjack Games

-Online blackjack games with early surrender are a rare find but they do exist.
+Online blackjack games with early surrender are a rare find, but they do exist.
 One of the very few variations to implement this rule is Big 5 Blackjack Gold by Microgaming.
 Do not be too quick to get excited, though.
-The software developers have incorporated several unfavorable rules into the game to offset the impact of the early surrender and restore the house advantage.
+The software developers have incorporated several unfavorable rules into the game to offset the impact of early surrender and restore the house advantage.

 All these playing conditions combined result in a long-term theoretical return of 99.55% for a house advantage of 0.45%.
-However, these percentages are accurate only on condition players consistently implement the correct basic strategy for this game.
+However, these percentages are accurate only on the condition that players consistently implement the correct basic strategy for this game.